gabeduke/opsdroid-docker/README.md

 ## Debugging:

 * This repository is optimized for development in Intellij and includes a run configuration for the docker enviornment.
-    * You will need to build an image to reference `docker-compose build`
+    * You will need to build an image to reference: `docker-compose build`
-    * In terminal get the image id for the container that was created `docker ps -aqf "name=opsdroid"`
+    * In terminal, get the image id for the container that was created `docker ps -aqf "name=opsdroid"`
     * In the Edit configurations menu, you will need to replace the image id with the referece from the previous step
     * You can now run the container directly through Intellij `Shift + F10` or debug `Shift + F9`